Starters, Salads, Soups/ Starters

 6

-Pour the mixture on a baking sheet or tray, making a large slab.
-Allow the nuts to completely cool down.
+Transfer the mixture onto a baking sheet or tray, forming a large slab, and allow it to cool completely.

 7

-Once it's cooled down, use a knife to cut it up into bite-size pieces approximately two fingers wide and in length.
-If you are taking it on a trip it's good to wrap these in some vegetable paper.
-Now you are all ready for the hike!
+Once cooled, cut the slab into bite-size pieces approximately two fingers wide and in length.
+For travel, wrap the pieces in vegetable paper.
+Your nutty protein bars are ready for the hike!

 Notes

-Makes a nice and easy snack for kids and adults.
+This recipe makes a quick, easy, and tasty snack perfect for both kids and adults.

-Here is another great recipe for your family to snack on at home, or enjoy munching on day trips: A lighter version of Crispy Puffed spelt bars
+Here is another great recipe for your family to enjoy at home or on day trips: A lighter version of Crispy Puffed Spelt Bars.

 You Might Also Like